Research

 Cosmic Defects

 Unified theories of particle interactions permit stable solutions referred to as "defects."
 If big bang evolution cooled the universe through a phase transition breaking such unified symmetries, then it is possible that cosmological defects were formed.
 These could leave signatures in the form of gravity waves, cosmic microwave background anisotropies, high-energy cosmic rays, etc., thus informing us of details of high-energy physics otherwise inaccessible to experiment.
-Recent research has included studying the evolution and observational effects of cosmic string and superstring networks.
+We study the evolution and observational effects of cosmic defects such as cosmic strings, superstring networks, and domain walls.

 Cosmic strings are astronomically long, microphysically thin filaments which may exist in our universe.
 When strings intersect themselves, they can reconnect and so chop off moving loops, which may be observable sources of cosmic rays or gravitational waves.